opentable/octopress/source/_posts/2014-10-06-puppetconf-2014-part-1.markdown

 The day itself had two tracks: a module track for forge modules and a core track for people contributing to puppet and factor.

 Those of you who have seen our [forge module page](http://forge.puppetlabs.com/opentable) will understand why we chose to stay in the module track.
-Although I heard there were many great discussions to be had account Puppet 4 in the core track.
+Although I heard there were many great discussions to be had with regards to Puppet 4 in the core track.

 Each track was split into three sections: a brief introduction from the track lead Ryan Coleman ([@ryanycoleman](https://twitter.com/ryanycoleman)), followed by some lighting talks and then several hours of hacking and open discussions.